huggingface/blog/modernbert.md

 - Replace the old positional encoding with ["rotary positional embeddings"](https://huggingface.co/blog/designing-positional-encoding) (RoPE): this makes the model much better at understanding where words are in relation to each other, and allows us to scale to longer sequence lengths.
   - Switch out the old MLP layers for GeGLU layers, improving on the original BERT’s GeLU activation function.
-  - Streamline the architecture by removing unnecessary bias terms, letting us spend our parameter budget more effectively
+  - Streamline the architecture by removing unnecessary bias terms, letting us spend our parameter budget more effectively.
-  - Add an extra normalization layer after embeddings, which helps stabilize training
+  - Add an extra normalization layer after embeddings, which helps stabilize training.

 ### Upgrading a Honda Civic for the Race Track